UtrechtUniversity/streetview-segmentation/README.md

 the presence of [Docker enginge](https://docs.docker.com/engine/install/).

 ## Building the docker container
-Check out this repository, and run to build:
+Check out this repository, and to build, run:
 ```bash
 docker build -t my_tag:latest -f Dockerfile .
 ```

 ## Getting model files

-Models consist of two parts: configuration files, and a file with weights.
+Models have two parts: configuration files, and a file with weights.
 The configuration files are located in the Mask2Former repository, which is included in the container at build time.
-Weights files have not been built into the container, and must be downloaded and made available to the script in the container.
+Weights files are not included in the container; they must be downloaded and made available to the script in the container.

 After selecting the appropriate model configuration files and downloading the corresponding file with model weights, the location of both needs to registered in a configuration file.
 For example: